lulzzz/datalayer/docs/docs/kuber/k8s-dashboard.md

 title: K8S Dashboard
 ---

-To ease the management, it is interesting to install the standard `Kubernetes Dashboard` with `Heapster` as monitoring tool.
+To ease the management, it is interesting to install the standard `Kubernetes Dashboard`.

 ```shell
 # Temp workaround to relax roles...